lucwilson/SPRiNT/README.md

-# SPRiNT
-# Time-resolved parameterization of aperiodic and periodic brain activity
+# SPRiNT: Time-resolved parameterization of aperiodic and periodic brain activity

 Code for simulating neural time series, spectrogram parameterization (using SPRiNT), and generating figures from the SPRiNT preprint.